Trauma-Based Disorders Therapy

-The Trauma Recovery and Trauma Stabilization Programs provide individual, group, and expressive therapies as a means of facilitating the focused expression of strong emotion.
+The Trauma Recovery and Crisis Stabilization Programs provide individual, group, and expressive therapies as a means of facilitating the focused expression of strong emotion.
 Psychoeducational modules address primary recovery skills, creating safety while decreasing crisis-generation and maladaptive thinking and behaviors.
 Finally, trauma group allows clients to share their individualized treatment gains and struggles with peer and therapist support.

-Trauma-Based Disorders: Stabilization
+Trauma-Based Disorders: Crisis Stabilization

 Many clients experience strong, impulsive, out-of-control or over-controlled emotions.
 Anger is externalized or self-directed in a harmful manner.
 Typically, the individual has difficulty dealing with interpersonal relationships and daily stressors.
 The result is often suicidal feelings, self-harm and/or other dangerous uncontrolled behavior.
 The initial goals of symptom relief include: